 In some cases, information about these record systems can be inferred from online documents (for example: public RFP documents, Federal Register notices).
 In other cases, information about record systems can itself be obtained via FOIA (for example: database relational schema, lists of FOIA requests made by other people).

 FOIA Mapper compiles this information into a centralized catalog of government records, searchable by topic.

 I’m Max Galka, a guy who is fascinated by all things data.

-Currently, I maintain a data visualization website called Metrocosm, where I use FOIA to create visualizations covering many topics.
+Currently, I run Elementus, a blockchain transparency project.
+I also have a data visualization website called Metrocosm, where I use FOIA to create visualizations covering many topics.
 My work on Metrocosm has been featured in The Economist, The Washington Post, Time, The Atlantic, World Economic Forum, The Guardian, and others.

 I am also a very happily-married husband, an aspiring vegetarian, a feminist, an information privacy paranoid, a UPenn alum, a Guardian contributor, and an adjunct lecturer at the UPenn School of Design.